jmcglone/jmcglone.github.io/_posts/2018-08-26-Basics-of-profiling-with-perf.md

 ```
 Here we have 2417 (samples collected) * 55804 (period for each sample) = 134757418 (total branch-misses).
 Which again is not that far off from the measured value.

-The opposite of setting frequency of collecting samples is configure period:
+The opposite of setting frequency of collecting samples is to configure period:
 ```
 $ perf record -e instructions -c 1000000 ./a_out
 [ perf record: Woken up 1 times to write data ]